SmartTokenLabs/TokenScript/doc/security.md

-# Security of TokenScript files
+## Security of TokenScript files
+(This is not the security of TokenScript - which is a separate topic)

 A TokenScript file can be signed.
 A TokenScript can also be trusted.
 Ideally, all TokenScript's are signed and trusted.